-IX.A.
+- IX.A.
 Head Area (Foot techniques only permitted).
-The "head area" is all areas above the collarbone, including neck, face, ears, top and back of head.
+The "head area" is all areas above the bottom of the headgear, including face, ears, top and back of head. - IX.B.

-IX.B.
 Trunk.
 This area includes the entire trunk which is covered by the chest gear between the armpit and the pelvis.
 This includes the back, except for the spine.
-Attacks by fist and foot techniques are permitted.
+Attacks by fist and foot techniques are permitted. - IX.C.
+If a legal implement hits a legal target area, but part of the striking implement also lands in an illegal area, it will be considered a legal strike.